Riyadh Metro, Saudi Arabia

 The RPTP project will also include construction of a bus network.
-The bus network will be an 85km three-line Bus Rapid Transport (BRT) network which will connect major places of Riyadh.
+The bus network will be an 85km three-line Bus Rapid Transport (BRT) network, which will connect major locations in Riyadh.
 All stations of the metro will be integrated with the bus network.

 Lines / routes of the Saudi Arabian transport project

 The Riyadh metro will be 178km-long with six lines and 85 stations, including underground, elevated and at-grade sections.

 Line 1 (Blue Line) will run from Olaya Street to Al Hayer Road.
 It will be 44km-long and will cover 39 stations.

 Line 2 (Green Line) will connect King Abdullah Road to the King Fahad Stadum.
 It will have 14 stations and be 22km-long.

 Line 3 (Red Line) will run from Madina Al Munawra to Rahman Al Awal Road.
 It will be the longest line of the metro, at 45km.